chasemcquown/professional-readme-generator/Develop/README.md

   # README Generator
   [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)]

   ## Description

-  This app will produce a README.md file upon completion of the command line prompts.
+  This application will produce a README.md file upon the completion of the command line prompts.

   ## Table of Contents